nadethoughts/Aetheria/Campaigns/Nimble/PCs/Lil Chang (Ryan).md

 - In the mountain warg fight, used staff and martial follow-up attacks to finish enemies brutally.

 ## Current Hooks
-- Kora Skybreak may recognize him and call him by an old Cloud-Tusk name or nickname.
+- Kora Skybreak may recognize him and call him by an old Cloud Seer name or nickname.
 - Jun Ashstep may accuse him of leaving when the mountain got hard.
-- Elder Mauk Cloud-Tusk may ask whether the clan should trust "the road that took you away."
+- Elder Mauk of the Cloud Seers may ask whether the clan should trust "the road that took you away."
-- The Cloud-Tusk need someone fast and reckless enough to reach captured scouts or disable a wind harness mid-launch.
+- The Cloud Seers need someone fast and reckless enough to reach captured scouts or disable a wind harness mid-launch.
 - Lil Chang's kobold hatred can connect the Warren, the mountain devices, and Razor's Rock Scale followers.

 ## Open Questions
 - Is Lil Chang fully orc, half-orc, or something Ryan wants to refine later?
-- What did the Cloud-Tusk call him before he left?
+- What did the Cloud Seers call him before he left?
-- Did he leave the Cloud-Tusk because he failed the clan, because the clan failed him, or because he wanted more than the mountain could give?
+- Did he leave the Cloud Seers because he failed the clan, because the clan failed him, or because he wanted more than the mountain could give?
 - What exactly happened to Wing Ding Ho, Soho, and the family or clan that cast Lil Chang out?

 ## Source Notes